niftools/maya_nif_plugin/ReadMe.txt

 This determines what version of NIF files is created by the export process.
 If an invalid version string is specified, the default of 4.0.0.2 is used; the lowest NIF version that Niflib supports.

+=Game Specific Version=
+This is used only in Oblivion so far.
+Set to 11 or 12 for this game.
+For all other games set to zero.
+May be useful in the future for other games.

 =Export White Ambient if Texture is Present=
 Every NIF file from a game I've seen has a white ambient component if there is